vanpeerdevelopment/builder/README.md

 assumptions
 -----------
 - Exactly one type exists in the compilation unit for which the builder needs to be generated.
-Otherwise a JdtReadExcepion will be thrown in the method getOnlyType in JdtCompilationUnit.
+Otherwise a JdtReadExcepion will be thrown in the method getOnlyType in ReadableCompilationUnit.